 11.5 Recent Enforcement Trends in Relation to Pharmaceutical Advertising

-During the last few years, there has been few cases regarding advertising of medicinal products in Spanish Courts.
+During the last few years, there has been rather few cases regarding advertising of medicinal products in Spanish Courts and in Autocontrol.
+The last ruling of Autocontrol under the Code of Farmaindustria was issued in mid-2020.